Perfect Pairings & Recipes for

 • Harmonious Flavours Of Squid Ink

-Just as our analysis highlighted that ocean and asparagus flavours are harmonious, we can identify the full profile of flavours that harmonise with each of the notes present in squid ink.
-E.g. the seaweedy notes of squid ink are often used with hot and orangey notes.
+Just as our analysis showed that iodine and basil-like flavour notes combine harmoniously, we can identify the full profile of flavours that harmonise with each of the flavour notes present in squid ink.
+Similarly, the glutamic notes of squid ink frequently pair with bay leaf and sage-like accents.

-The aroma notes linked to the various accents of squid ink can be seen highlighted in the pink bars below.
+The accents associated with the various accents of squid ink can be seen highlighted in the pink bars below.

 Flavour Profile Of Squid Ink And Its Complementary Flavour Notes